henrik/octopress/source/_posts/2014-03-02-simpledelegator-autoloading-issues-with-rails.markdown

 The `::Object.const_get(const_name)` thing is explained [in the `BasicObject` docs](http://www.ruby-doc.org/core-2.1.1/BasicObject.html).

 This is a tricky problem.
 Perhaps the best solution would be for Rails itself to monkeypatch `SimpleDelegator`.
-That fixes the autoloading gotcha but may cause other gotchas – I once had a long debugging session when I refused to believe that Rails would monkeypatch the standard lib `ERB` (but it does, for `html_safe`).
+That fixes the autoloading gotcha but may cause others – I once had a long debugging session when I refused to believe that Rails would monkeypatch the standard lib `ERB` (but it does, for `html_safe`).

 This blog post is mainly intended to describe the problem – I'm afraid I don't know of a great solution.
 If you have any insight, please share in a comment.